G4lile0/tinyGS/README.md

 //#define HELTEC
 ```

-Connect the board to the computer, select your board in the board manager of the Arduino IDE `Tools > Boards `
+Connect the board to the computer, select your board in the Arduino IDE `Tools > Boards `

 ![Select board on Arduino IDE](/doc/images/select_board_arduino.png "Select board on Arduino IDE")